Survivorship Nutrition

 By BRA Groups May 28, 2025

-Join us on June 26 for BRA Banter as we spotlight two inspiring breast cancer survivors who transformed their personal journeys into impactful businesses.
+Watch a special session where we spotlight two inspiring breast cancer survivors who transformed their personal journeys into impactful businesses.
 This session, titled "Celebrating Businesses in Our Community Built by Survivors," features Angela Pacheco and Erin Karb of Good, Better, Best, and Candy Hunley of Ribbons & Roads.
 Discover how their experiences with breast cancer led them to create ventures that support and empower others in the survivor community.
 Angela Pacheco & Erin Karb – Founders of Good, Better, Best Angela and Erin, both diagnosed with breast cancer in 2017, turned their shared experience into a mission to simplify toxin-free living.
 Good, Better, Best offers curated products and personalized services to help families transition to healthier lifestyles.
 Their approach emphasizes progress over perfection, making sustainable choices accessible and manageable for everyone.
 In this session, Angela and Erin share their journey from diagnosis to entrepreneurship, discussing how their personal challenges inspired them to educate and assist others in making informed, health-conscious decisions.
 Check out Good, Better, Best Candy Hunley – Founder of Ribbons & Roads Candy's battle with stage 3B breast cancer at 36 ignited her passion to support other women facing similar challenges.
 Recognizing the need for accessible post-mastectomy care, she established Ribbons & Roads, a mobile service providing personalized fittings for bras, prosthetics, and recovery wear.
 Candy's commitment ensures that women receive compassionate care in the comfort of their homes or at her Columbia, TN office.
 During the session, Candy discusses the inception of Ribbons & Roads and her dedication to easing the recovery journey for breast cancer survivors through personalized, empathetic support.
-Learn About Ribbons & Roads Don't miss this empowering conversation highlighting resilience, innovation, and community support.
-Tune in on June 26 to learn how these remarkable women turned adversity into advocacy, creating businesses that make a meaningful difference in the lives of others.
+Learn About Ribbons & Roads

 By BRA Groups May 28, 2025